 Discussion Paper series: 8,000–12,000 words

 Discussion Papers are intended to be academic and evidence-based works.
 They are blind and double peer reviewed.
 They must be between 8,000–12,000 words in total (including endnotes and references).
 Multiple author contributions that debate or present different sides of an issue are also welcomed.
 Discussion Papers reviewers are drawn from both the policy and academic community as appropriate.
 DPA Discussion Papers are registered with the following ISSN: 2209-9476 (Print) and 2209-9530 (Online).

 From time to time, DPA publishes Policy Briefs to provide concise recommendations to address pressing policy issues.
 Length and structure can vary, however each Policy Brief includes policy recommendations.
 The word limit is flexible, although 5,000–10,000 words is given as a guide.
 DPA Policy Briefs are registered with the following ISSN: 2652-6247 (Online).

 The DPA Working Paper series aims to make the latest research and ideas on the Pacific accessible to a wide audience in a timely way.
 Working Papers can present current research, report on a conference, or be written in response to contemporary Pacific affairs, for example.
 They can report on work in progress or introduce new areas ripe for research.
 Reflecting a diversity of voices on the region is an important consideration.
 Working papers are not subject to double blind peer review and the word limit is flexible, although 5,000–10,000 words is given as a guide.

-DPA produces a book series through ANU Press and we welcome submissions of either single author monographs or edited collections for the series.
-Potentional authors should consult about any potential submission and the ANU Press submission guidelines.
-For more information or submission please contact firstname.lastname@example.org
+DPA produces a book series through ANU Press and we welcome submissions of either single-author monographs or edited collections for the series.
+Authors should discuss any potential submission with us and consult the ANU Press submission guidelines.